Understanding Orifice Sizing for Polyurethane Processing Equipment

-Orifice Sizing plays a key role in determining mix quality of the 2 part polyurethane foam in a Reaction Injection Molding operation.
-Multiple factors contribute to the overall Injection Pressure of your system, and the orifice is the last stop before mixing.
+Orifice sizing is vital for achieving the best mix quality of two-part polyurethane foam in a Reaction Injection Molding (RIM) operation.
+Several factors influence the overall injection pressure of your system, and the orifice is the final point before mixing takes place.

-Each polyurethane chemical supplier provides a datasheet that should provide the ideal injection pressure for your chemistry.
-Other important considerations would be chemical temperature and mold temperature.
+Each polyurethane chemical supplier provides a datasheet detailing the ideal injection pressure for your specific chemistry.
+Other critical considerations include the chemical temperature and mold temperature.

-The factors that contribute to Injection Pressure are:
+The factors that contribute to injection pressure include:

 Chemistry Properties